 Cornell's art, cloistered world such as it is, seems to contain the entire universe in microcosm - its infinity, its physical wonders, its myriad complex organisms, its mystery, its power.
 These are metaphysical works, and encourage contemplation and inspiration.
 They also invoke the past, reaching to the Italian Renaissance, to ancient stargazers, and to Victorian America.
 More than the work of almost any other artist, they reveal to us our own possibilities - that each of us contains a universe, which we also can develop, discover and share with the world.
 Cornell had no formal art training; he learned by associating with other artists, by looking at the world and the art around him, and by his introversion.
 In the 21st century, we tend to be impressed by film special effects and other technological tricks.
 We seem to have forgotten that the night sky holds mystery and power that dwarfs any on earth; that we are just one tiny planet in one tiny solar system in one galaxy among millions, in one universe among millions.
 There are colossal natural phenomenona and dramas out there that are unknown to us; our past - our future.
 Cornell's work brings some of this sense of wonder and mystery back to us.

 Duchamp, the Dada artist, developed the idea of the 'readymade' as an art object, early in the 20th century.
-Basically as an intellectual questioning of what the nature of art truly is, as well as a Dada shock tactic, Duchamp placed a urinal in a New York exhibition in 1915 (an object is art if the artist says it is).
+Basically as an intellectual questioning of what the nature of art truly is, as well as a Dada shock tactic, Duchamp entered a urinal in the Inaugural Exhibition of the Society of Independent Artists in New York in 1917 (an object is art if the artist says it is), with the title 'Fountain.'
+The work was rejected by the Board of Directors.
 From this point on, the 'found' object could also be art, alone or with other objects.
 Cornell had already been collecting bits and pieces and putting them together into collages when he met Duchamp in the early 1930's.
 His acquaintance with Duchamp and the Surrealists influenced his thinking and his work, as well as the box constructions of Kurt Schwitters, another Dada artist.
-Schwitters' abstract collages and constructions were composed of materials which had already been thrown away and 'useless,' however, rather than precious items chosen carefully for their meanings.
+Schwitters' abstract collages and constructions were composed of materials which had been thrown away and therefore 'useless,' however, rather than precious items chosen carefully for their meanings.
 Cornell had no formal art training, and didn't draw or paint or sculpt in the traditional sense, however in the true sense, he was the very definition of artistic and creative - that is, an artist is one who takes materials and/or elements, and combines them in inventive and/or expressive ways.
 What the materials/elements are is of lesser concern, as well as is the method used to combine them - the bottom line is how successful the final product is, as art.

 Although he was associated with the Surrealists, as well as later movements (Abstract Expressionism and Pop art), he was perhaps an artist not part of a group, but an individual following his personal vision.
 He was especially interested in past times, such as the Victorian era, and his work may have evolved from the Victorian practice of preserving souvenirs and mementos in boxes, as well as Victorian parlor games.
 His range of subjects was vast - Hollywood stars, birds, astrology, ballet (a swan), opera, Medicis of the Renaissance, travel, artists (Juan Gris), poetry (Emily Dickinson), the cosmos.
 The materials he used were also wide-ranging: cut-outs from various publications, marbles, butterfly wings, scraps of wallpaper, souvenirs and memorabilia, sky charts, old advertisements, broken glassware, music boxes, feathers, metal springs, maps, seashells, mirrors, plastic ice cubes.
 He was also influenced by the philosophy of Christian Science, with its emphasis on harmony and the spirit.